sanyassyed/De_Coursework_WCD/analytical/100LinuxBasicCommands.md

 1. List all the groups on the Linux system.
     - Answer: `getent group`

-1. How do you add a new user to the server with a home directory using `useradd`?
+1. How do you add a new user to the server with a home directory ?
    - Answer: `sudo useradd -m new_user_name`

 1. How do you add a password for the new user?